Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">SHELDON · THEORIST</div>
       <p>Yes.
 The effect is not robust.
-It disappears as soon as Γ goes slightly above 1—around Γ &gt; 1.2.</p>
+It disappears as soon as Γ goes slightly above 1 - around Γ &gt; 1.2.</p>
     </div>
   </div>